Louis E. Burnham: Birmingham, Alabama

 That year, the Progressive Party was a vehicle for the unsuccessful Presidential campaign of 1941–1945 Vice President Henry A. Wallace.
 Burnham co-directed Wallace's southern effort along with Palmer Weber.
 Burnham appears briefly in Carl Marzani's promotional film of the party's organizing convention in Philadelphia, where he is identified as the Vice Chairman for Alabama.
 Burnham traveled with Wallace's small entourage on a caravan through Alabama, occasionally seeing close up the violence with which the crowd targeted the candidate.
 Burnham could influence Wallace's views, as shown by Burnham's objection to a Wallace speech in Decatur, Alabama.
-Wallace had spoken approvingly of some Alabama favorites: the Bankhead family (William and Tallulah), the TVA, the University of Alabama football team; but without mentioning either Alabama's famous Black agricultural scientist George Washington Carver, or impoverished rural conditions.
+Wallace had spoken approvingly of some Alabama favorites: the Bankhead family (William and Tallulah), the TVA, the University of Alabama football team—but without mentioning either Alabama's famous Black agricultural scientist George Washington Carver, or its impoverished rural conditions.
 Wallace accepted Burnham's criticism.

 (Also in 1948, in reaction to President Truman's efforts on behalf of Black Americans, Southern segregationists temporarily left the Democratic Party and formed the Dixiecrats; their presidential candidate, Senator Strom Thurmond, won four southern states, an indication of hardening racist sentiment across the South.)

-The same year Burnham promoted a campaign for federal investigation into the murder of a resident of Akron, Ohio, Samuel Bacon, arrested and killed by a Mississippi Town Marshal for refusing to give up his bus seat to a white man.
+The same year Burnham promoted a campaign for federal investigation into the murder of a resident of Akron, Ohio, Samuel Bacon, arrested and killed by a Mississippi Town Marshal for refusing to give up his bus seat to a White man.
 But during this period, SNYC lost the support of the Black community and organized labor, due to political repression.
 The Burnhams remained in Birmingham until the SNYC office closed in 1949.

 The Burnhams had two daughters in Birmingham: Claudia in 1943 and Margaret in 1944.
 Another, Linda, was born in Brooklyn in 1948.
 She lived with them in Birmingham until they all moved back to New York City the following year, to the Bedford-Stuyvesant neighborhood in Brooklyn, where their son Charles was born in 1950.
 Others from SNYC in Birmingham relocated to Brooklyn around the same time, including the Strongs (who lived in Brooklyn across the street from the Burnhams) and the Jacksons.
 This group, all with young children, formed a mutually supportive community amidst the fears engendered by the persecutions of the McCarthy period.